Shop Discipleship Curriculum and Resources

 ☐ I don’t have the spiritual gifts or the personality to disciple others.

-☐ I don’t think “making disciples who make disciples” is a priority in
+☐ I don’t think “making disciples who make disciples” is a priority in my church.

 Regardless of which boxes you checked (if any), we believe you’ll find that our discipleship training books can help alleviate the fears associated with disciple-making.
 The material and style of writing are well-suited for men’s ministry, women’s ministry, from high school to seniors’ groups.
 Are you ready to join Jesus in accomplishing His Great Commission?
 Great!
 Come and see how we can help you build a discipleship program to help you grow in your faith and equip others to follow Jesus Christ through disciple-making.